For Beckenhorst Press and The Music of Dan Forrest

 - For arranging or revoicing choral parts for an entire piece (not just one section): Choral Arrangement License

-- For creating an instrumental ensemble accompaniment (i.e. string quartet, brass ensemble, orchestra, wind band, etc.) for our music; or an instrumental ensemble version (without choir) of our music: Instrumentation/Orchestration License
+- For creating an instrumental ensemble accompaniment (i.e. string quartet, brass ensemble, orchestra, wind band, etc.) for our music or an instrumental version (without choir) of our music: Instrumentation/Orchestration License

-- Worship services which include our music: we recommend using a Streaming Add-On License from either CCLI or One License (whichever company you already use; see explanation at the bottom of this page).
-(Also see our Social Media and Live Streaming policy)
+- Worship Services which include our music: use a Streaming Add-On License from either CCLI or One License.
+See explanation of these companies at the bottom of this page, and see our Social Media and Live Streaming policy for more details.

-- Concerts (not worship services): we recommend reporting your live stream through your ASCAP performance license.
-If you are not an ASCAP member, you may use our Performance License instead.
+- Concerts (not worship services): report your livestream on your ASCAP survey.
+If not an ASCAP member, use our Performance License.
+See our Social Media and Live Streaming policy for more details and options.

-- In Radio or TV broadcasts of a performance (live or pre-recorded): Broadcast License
+- Radio or TV broadcasts of a performance (live or pre-recorded): Broadcast License

 Questions?
 Contact us here.

-These companies provide blanket licenses (covering multiple publishers' complete catalogs) for churches, who then report their music usage on surveys.
+These companies provide blanket licenses (covering the complete catalogs of hundreds of publishers) for churches, who then report their music usage on surveys.
 (CCLI covers more evangelical/contemporary publishers, and One License covers more liturgical publishers; we partner with both, so you can use either one).
-Live performance in a worship service is exempt from licensing, but if you print our lyrics in your bulletin (Print Use) or project our lyrics on a screen (Digital Use), you need a standard license from one of these companies.
-If you live-stream your services, you need a Streaming Add-On license as well.
-(Streamed performances are not exempt the way live performances are).
-Please be sure to carefully report all of your usages on your surveys; this doesn't cost you anything more, but allows us to capture our share of the revenue.
+Live performance in a worship service (not a sacred concert) is exempt from licensing, but if you print our lyrics in your bulletin (Print Use) or project our lyrics on a screen (Digital Use), you need a standard license from one of these companies.
+If you live-stream your services, you can use their Streaming Add-On licenses.
+(Streaming is not exempt; it requires a license, even for churches and K-12 schools).
+If you create your own rehearsal tracks, you can use their Rehearsal Track Add-On license.
+Please carefully report all of your usages to whichever company you use.
+This doesn't cost you anything more, but allows us to capture our share of revenue and then share it with our composers and lyricists.

 Master List of our Licenses, for reference: